costarc/PIC_QuickDevBoard/README.md

 Small and simple PIC16F85 &amp; PIC24FJ Development Board with Programming Support for PICKit

 Rev 2.3
+- Changed LED to PORT RB4 to be compatible with the 3 PICs supported by the board
 - Added missing terminals in the mini-usb custom footprint
 - Changed LED resistor from 270R to 470R to avoid led light too bright
 - Changed PIC16F84 /MCLR pull-up resistor from 270R to 10K